marionbarker/loopdocs/docs/browser/other-apps.md

     {align="center"}

 1. Tap on `New repository secret` and add each of the 6 <code>Secrets</code>
-    * You will notices the New secret dialog looks a little different
+    * You will notice the New secret dialog looks a little different
     * As soon as you click on the Name* Box, the 6 Secret Names may show up as a dropdown as shown in the graphic below
     * Select each one in turn and paste the secret value into the Secret* box and hit Add secret
     * If they do not appear in a dropdown, enter them exactly as shown (suggest copy / paste from your text file)